D4DJ: Anime

 An anime television series titled D4DJ First Mix was first announced in 2019.
 The series was animated by Sanzigen and directed by Seiji Mizushima.
 While the first episode had an early debut on October 22, 2020, the series officially aired from October 30, 2020 to January 29, 2021 on Tokyo MX, BS NTV, and other channels.
 Happy Around! performed the opening theme "Guru Guru DJ TURN!!" (ぐるぐるDJ TURN!!), while Nana Mizuki and Raychell performed the ending theme, which is a cover of "WOW WAR TONIGHT ~Toki niwa Okose yo Movement~" (WOW WAR TONIGHT～時には起こせよムーヴメント～) by H Jungle with T.

-Bushiroad announced worldwide streaming, including in North America, Funimation, Crunchyroll, and Sentai Filmworks, the latter also releasing the series on Blu-ray in the future, plus HIDIVE streaming on more parts of the world.
+Bushiroad announced worldwide streaming, including in North America, Funimation, Crunchyroll, and Sentai Filmworks, the latter also releasing the series on Blu-ray in the future, plus Hidive streaming on more parts of the world.
 Medialink has also licensed the series and streamed it on its Ani-One YouTube channel in South Asia and Southeast Asia.
 Aniplus Asia simulcasted the series in Southeast Asia.

 An English dub produced by Bang Zoom!
 Entertainment began streaming on January 16, 2021.

 D4DJ Petit Mix, a spin-off chibi anime short series, aired from February 5 to July 30, 2021.
 Seiya Miyajima directed and oversaw the series' scripts at DMM.futureworks and W-Toon Studio.
 The series' theme is "Petit Mix Party Night!" by Happy Around!.

 On March 13, 2022, a special episode titled D4DJ Double Mix was announced.
 Seiji Mizushima served as chief director, while Daisuke Suzuki served as director.
 It premiered on August 19, 2022.

 On April 8, 2022, a second season titled D4DJ All Mix was announced.
 It features six music groups including Lyrical Lily.
 The staff reprised their roles with Daisuke Suzuki directing and Seiji Mizushima returning as chief director.
-It premiered on January 13, 2023.
+It aired from January 13 to March 31, 2023.
 Lyrical Lily performed the opening theme "Maihime", while various cast members performed the ending theme "Around and Around".